masterhorn/docs/_docs/tutorials/Volumes.md

 ![](../../assets/img/Volumes/volume_page_14.png)

-Then, the attach volume window will close and after a few seconds the volume will attached to instance and will go into status `in-use`
+Then, the "Attach Volume" window will close and after a few seconds the volume will attached to instance and will go into status `in-use`

-**Cancel** button will close attach volume window.
+**Cancel** button will close "Attach Volume" window.

 ### Detach volume